solana-labs/example-token/README.md

 ### Select a Network

-The example connects to a local Solana cluster by default.
+This example connects to a local Solana cluster by default.

 To enable on-chain program logs, set the `RUST_LOG` environment variable: